pangeo-bot/mybinder.org-upgrades/README.md

 At a high level:

-- Diff the current commit hash for both repo2docker and binderhub repos with the deployed versions in the mybinder.org repo
+- Diff the current commit hash for both repo2docker and binderhub repos with the deployed versions in the mybinder.org repo.
+If different:
-- If different, fork the respective repo
+	- Fork the respective repo
 	- Clone the fork locally
 	- Checkout a new branch for the bump
 	- Make the appropriate edit to update the commit hash in the mybinder.org repo
 	- Add and commit the change
 	- Push to the branch in the forked repo
 	- Create a PR to the main mybinder.org repo
 	- Remove the locally cloned repo

 Additionally, the bot checks if it can update an existing PR instead of creating new ones for the version bumps.